Mohammed Pivezhandi, Ph.D.

 Welcome to my academic website!
-I am a PhD candidate in Computer Science at Wayne State University, working in the Embedded Systems Lab under Dr. Abusayeed Saifullah.
+I recently completed my Ph.D. in Computer Science at Wayne State University (December 2025), working in the Embedded Systems Lab under Dr. Abusayeed Saifullah.
 My research focuses on data-efficient AI-guided energy- and thermal-aware scheduling for heterogeneous multicore systems, addressing critical challenges in energy efficiency, thermal management, and performance optimization for real-time embedded systems.
 With a strong background in high-performance computing, reinforcement learning, and computer architecture, I develop innovative solutions for sustainable computing.

 About Me

-I hold a Master’s in Computer Science/Engineering from Iowa State University (CGPA: 3.76/4.0) and a Master’s in Digital Electronics from Shahid Beheshti University (CGPA: 4.0/4.0), where my thesis on neural networks for human activity recognition was nominated as Best Research in the ECE Department.
+I hold a Ph.D. in Computer Science from Wayne State University (CGPA: 4.0/4.0, 2022-2025), a Master’s in Computer Science/Engineering from Iowa State University (CGPA: 3.76/4.0), and a Master’s in Digital Electronics from Shahid Beheshti University (CGPA: 4.0/4.0), where my thesis on neural networks for human activity recognition was nominated as Best Research in the ECE Department.
 My career includes research and teaching roles at Wayne State University, Iowa State University, and Shahid Beheshti University, as well as industry experience as a research intern at Moffett Systems, Inc., designing FPGA-based hardware accelerators.

 My technical expertise spans Python, C/C++, VHDL, Verilog, TensorFlow, PyTorch, CUDA, and OpenMP, enabling me to bridge software and hardware design.
 I have mentored over 500 undergraduate students in courses like C programming, computer organization, and machine learning.